Adaptively Weighted Data Augmentation Consistency Regularization for Robust Optimization under Concept Shift: Problem Setup

 \subsection{Pixel-wise Classification with Sparse and Dense Labels}

-We consider the volumetric medical image segmentation as a pixel-wise multi-class classification problem where we aim to learn a pixel-wise classifier $h:\Xcal \to [K]^d$ that serves as a good approximation to the ground truth $h^*: \Xcal \to [K]^d$.
+We consider medical image segmentation as a pixel-wise multi-class classification problem where we aim to learn a pixel-wise classifier $h:\Xcal \to [K]^d$ that serves as a good approximation to the ground truth $h^*: \Xcal \to [K]^d$.

-Recall as illustrated in \Cref{fig:synapse_case40_sparse_dense_ce_weights} that separation in cross-entropy loss values between samples with different fractions of non-background labels becomes apparent during training.
+Recall the separation of cross-entropy losses between samples with different proportions of background pixels from \Cref{fig:synapse_case40_sparse_dense_ce_weights}.
 We refer to a sample $\rbr{\xb,\yb} \in \Xcal \times [K]^d$ as \emph{label-sparse} if most pixels in $\yb$ are labeled as background; for these samples, the cross-entropy loss on $\rbr{\xb,\yb}$ converges rapidly in the early stage of training.
 Otherwise, we say that $\rbr{\xb,\yb}$ is \emph{label-dense}.
-Formally, we describe such variation as a subpopulation shift in the label distribution. \begin{definition}[Mixture of label-sparse and label-dense distributions] We assume that \emph{label-sparse and label-dense samples} have distributions $P_0$ and $P_1$ with distinct conditional distributions $P_0\rsep{\yb}{\xb}$ and $P_1\rsep{\yb}{\xb}$ but common marginal distribution $P\rbr{\xb}$ such that $P_i\rbr{\xb,\yb} = P_i\rsep{\yb}{\xb} P\rbr{\xb}$ ($i=0,1$).
-For $\xi \in [0,1]$, we define a data distribution $P_\xi$ where each sample $\rbr{\xb,\yb} \sim P_\xi$ is drawn either from $P_1$ with probability $\xi$ or from $P_0$ with probability $1-\xi$. \end{definition}
+Formally, we describe such variation as a concept shift in the data distribution. \begin{definition}[Mixture of label-sparse and label-dense subpopulations] We assume that \emph{label-sparse and label-dense samples} are drawn from $P_0$ and $P_1$ with distinct conditional distributions $P_0\rsep{\yb}{\xb}$ and $P_1\rsep{\yb}{\xb}$ but common marginal distribution $P\rbr{\xb}$ such that $P_i\rbr{\xb,\yb} = P_i\rsep{\yb}{\xb} P\rbr{\xb}$ ($i=0,1$).
+For $\xi \in [0,1]$, we define $P_\xi$ as a data distribution where $\rbr{\xb,\yb} \sim P_\xi$ is drawn either from $P_1$ with probability $\xi$ or from $P_0$ with probability $1-\xi$. \end{definition}